Three bombs target Syrian Interior Ministry

 The ministry is in Kafar Souseh, an area of the Syrian capital that borders the central Ummayad Square and is contested between rebels and forces loyal to President Bashar al-Assad.

 A resident said she heard sirens and shooting after a "huge explosion".
-The pro-government TV station Al-Ikhbariya aired footage of concrete rubble, blood on the floor and a 2-meter-wide hole in the road.
+The pro-government TV station Al-Ikhbariya aired footage of concrete rubble, blood on the floor and a 2-metre-wide hole in the road.

 Rebels have made gains on the outskirts of Damascus recently but relied on hit and run attacks and bombs in the centre of the city, often on state security buildings or areas loyal to Assad, such as Jaramana, where twin bombs killed 34 people in November.